jaszhix/vquery/app/api.md

 #### .removeAttr(String)
 Removes an attribute from all selected nodes.
 [Break]
-#### .attr(object)
+#### .attr(Object|String|Key, Value)
-Pass an object of camel cased attribute keys, or pass no parameter to return an object of existing attributes.
+Pass an object of camel cased attribute keys, or a key/value pair of strings to set attribute(s).
+Calling the method without a parameter will return an object of the selected element's attributes.
 [Break]
 #### .css(object)
 Pass an object of camel cased style keys, or pass no parameter to return the computed style of the selected element.